dental crown

 What to expect during your filling procedure?

-1. Castiblanco will use a local anesthesia to numb the area around the tooth to make the procedure as painless as possible.
+1. Dr. Castiblanco will use a local anesthesia to numb the area around the tooth to make the procedure as painless as possible.

 2. A drill will be used to remove the decayed area.